abdulsamea/cbt-review-board/README.md

 | GET    | `/stream_session_info`             | Real-time SSE updates   | `?thread_id=UUID`                                                                |
 | GET    | `/checkpoints/{checkpoint_id}`     | Fetch single checkpoint | URL param                                                                        |
 | GET    | `/threads/{thread_id}/checkpoints` | Fetch all checkpoints   | URL param                                                                        |

+You can use the url `https://documenter.getpostman.com/view/1786186/2sB3dTs7qC` to import the postman collection on your desktop and use the above APIs.

 ---